paras-zomby/AnimeSuperTool/README.md

 ## todo list

-- make sure GCC works fine with lto
+- make sure realgun and rife works fine
+- reconstruct code and rewrite it to c++